redwoodjs/redwoodjs-com-archive/docs/testing.md

   expect(comment.userId).toEqual(123)
 })

-scenario('creates an anonymous comment if user is not logged in', async (scenario) => {
+scenario('creates anonymous comment if logged out', async (scenario) => {
-  // currentUser will return `null` by default in tests, but it's always nice
+  // currentUser will return `null` by default in tests, but it's
-  // to be explicit in our tests that specifically test this functionality—
+  // always nice to be explicit in tests that are testing specific
-  // future devs may not go in with the same knowledge/assumptions as us! mockCurrentUser(null)
+  // behavior (logged in or not)—future devs may not go in with the
+  // same knowledge/assumptions as us!
+  mockCurrentUser(null)

   const comment = await createComment({
     input: {
-      body: "A tree's bark is worse than its bite",
+      body: "When we build, let us think that we build for ever.",
       postId: scenario.comment.jane.postId,
     },
   })